yuvrajruparel/Coding-Pracitce/README.md

 Saturday: Built the Pong game against AI Bot, completely equipped with sounds, animations, and all other features

-Sunday: Built Asteroids-Lite, more visual game, and Main Menu that links all three games
+Sunday: Built Asteroids-Lite, a more visual game, and Main Menu that links all three games